FranziskaAman/Instacart_Sales_Analysis_Python/README.md

 - departments
 - customers

-The full details of the data can be found here [Wikipedia](https://en.wikipedia.org).
+The full details of the data can be found [here](https://www.instacart.com/store).

+## Tools
+For this project, the following python libaries were used:
+- pandas - for data analysis
+- seaborn - for visualization
+- matplotlib - for visualization